-To set the user mode (see Figure 9):
+To set the user mode (see Figure 10):

-- Select Single-User, Multi-User, Radius-User or Tacacs in the dropdown box in the Multi-User Mode section.
-For more information on setting up Radius Authentication.
-Information on Tacacs+ can be found on page 222. - 2.
-Click on the Update Setting button.
+- 1. Select Single-User, Multi-User, Radius-User or Tacacs in the dropdown box in the Multi-User Mode section.
+Information on Tacacs+ can be found on page 220. - 2.
+Click on the Update Setting button. - 3.
+Click OK on the Popup message that appears.

-- 3. Click OK on the Popup message that appears. - Note: Changing the user mode saves the configuration and reboots the switch.
+Note: Changing the user mode saves the configuration and reboots the switch.